php-etl/documentation/content/core-concept/pipeline/_index.en.md

 ## What is it for?

-This package allows you to create a micro-service that will be operating a data pipeline.
+This package allows you to create a microservice that will be operating a data pipeline.

 ## Installation